jpoehls/zduck.com/_posts/2014/2014-04-11-go-conventions-constructors-and-overloads.md

 	     Age int
 	}

-	// These are all equivalent.
+	// These are equivalent.
-	// `p` is initialized to the zero value of Person in all cases.
+	// `p1` and `p2` are initialized to the zero value of Person.
-	// None of these result in a nil `p` because only pointers can be nil. var p Person // type Person
+	// Neither of these are nil.
+	var p1 Person // type Person
-	p := Person{} // type Person
+	p2 := Person{} // type Person

-	// You could also use `new` to allocate which returns a pointer p := new(Person) // type *Person
+	// You could also use `new` to allocate which returns a pointer p3 := new(Person) // type *Person

 > It is most common to use the struct initializer. e.g. `p := Person{}` or `p := &Person{}` if you need the pointer.